Spectral radius and second largest eigenvalues of power graphs of finite groups: Abstract

 \section{Abstract}

-We consider a group $\mathbb{G}$ and construct its power graph, whose vertex set consists of the elements of $\mathbb{G}$.
+Consider a group $\mathbb{G}$ and construct its power graph, whose vertex set consists of the elements of $\mathbb{G}$.
 Two distinct vertices (elements) are adjacent in the graph if and only if one element can be expressed as an integral power of the other.
-In the paper (Indagationes Mathematicae 29(2) (2018), 730–737), Chattopadhyay et al. gave spectral radius bounds of the power graph of certain finite groups.
-In this article, we improved the bounds of the spectral radius of the power graphs of the above results.
-Furthermore, we provide bounds for the distance spectral radius of the power graph of the cyclic group $C_{n}$, the dihedral group $\mathcal{D}_{2n}$, and the dicyclic group $\mathcal{Q}_{4n}$.
-For some cases, we find the bounds are exact if and only if they pertain to a particular family of graphs.\\
+In this article, we improved the bounds of the spectral radius of the power graphs of the cyclic group $C_{n}$, the dihedral group $\mathcal{D}_{2n}$, and the dicyclic group $\mathcal{Q}_{4n}$.
+For $n\neq p^{m},$ the power graph of the cyclic group $C_{n}$ is not a complete multipartite graph.
+We find the second largest eigenvalue bounds of the same with the clique number.
+In some cases, we find the bounds are exact if and only if they belong to a particular family of graphs.
+Lastly, we work on the distance spectral radius of the power graphs of the same groups\\